July 2006

 puzzle some large users are successfully making the change, but it's

 anyone's guess as to what we will all end up using.
-Little doubt that
+Little doubt

-whether circuit boards are the wrong place.
+to whether circuit boards are the wrong place.
 Lets hope that its

 replacement is less toxic and can be proved to work reliably.